SchneiderCode/PetaLibrary_Training/training.md

 Although the Archive allocation tier is robust, all current allocations within this tier are hosted in a single location.
 In the event of a disaster at this location, we cannot guarantee the safety of this data.
 To add an extra layer of protection, we offer the Archive + DR (Disaster Recovery) tier.
 The Archive + DR tier offers the same benefits as the Archive tier in addition to a monthly backup of the data to an offsite location.
 The backup process and any needed restoration efforts will be managed entirely by CURC staff.

 ---

+## PetaLibrary Roles

+**Owner**

+Every PetaLibrary allocation must have one owner.
+The owner is permitted to make any changes to the allocation, including file permissions, allocation size, and destruction of data.
+The owner is responsible for furnishing payment for PetaLibrary expenses.
+An optional technical contact and billing contact may also be defined.
+These contacts are treated as delegates of the allocation owner for normal or regular operation.

+**Technical Contact**

+A PetaLibrary allocation may have one or more technical contacts.
+Technical contacts are largely identical to billing contacts, in that they may speak on behalf of the owner of an allocation, short of designating a new owner.

+**Billing Contact**

+PetaLibrary allocation may have one or more billing contacts.
+A billing contact may speak on behalf of the owner of an allocation, making any change that an owner would, except designating a new owner.

+> [!IMPORTANT]
+> In most cases, PetaLibrary allocation owners are principal investigators (PI).
+While student researchers may be listed as the owner of an allocation, we strongly advise against this.
+We recommend listing the student's advisor or the PI of the associated research project as the allocation's owner.

+---

+### ✏ Knowledge Check

+Question Here

+---